jaunario/SiRiUS/README.md

 ### Plotter
   The Plotter turns tables created by ORYZA into maps.
 Some basic options will be available to visualize the results right away.

-### Input Formatter
+### Input Formatters
-  The Input Formatter rewrites input files, such as soil and weather, to a format that ORYZA can recognize and use.
+  The Input Formatters rewrite input files, such as farm management, soil and weather, to a format that ORYZA can recognize and use.
 It is independent from the other components so that formatting can be done in advance if needed.